 Transparency (Open Budget Index) 47/100

-The Government of Serbia provides the public with limited budget information.
+The Government of Botswana provides the public with limited budget information.

-The Government of Serbia is weak in providing the public with opportunities to engage in the budget process.
+The Government of Botswana is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Serbia is limited.
+Budget oversight by the legislature in Botswana is adequate.

-Budget oversight by the supreme audit institution in Serbia is adequate.
+Budget oversight by the supreme audit institution in Botswana is adequate.

-- Produce and publish a Citizens Budget, Pre-Budget Statement, and Mid-Year Review.
+- Publish In-Year Reports and a Mid-Year Review.

-- Increase the comprehensiveness of the Year-End Report by presenting more information on planned versus actual debt and interest and on planned versus actual macroeconomic forecasts.
+- Increase the comprehensiveness of the Year-End Report by presenting information on planned versus actual macroeconomic forecasts and information on planned versus actual performance.

 - Establish a specialized budget research office for the legislature.